 Brooklyn Cruise Terminal, Red Hook

 While you’re in Red Hook, be sure to stop by the Mary Whalen, a historic taken ship that is permanently moored in the nearby Atlantic Basin.
-The ship just celebrated its 80th birthday, and the educational organization that operates it, Portside NewYork, has a whole host of programs this week, including a storytelling night on Thursday about Puerto Ricans and the working waterfront.
-Be sure to visit their Red Hook Water Stories portal before you come to learn more about the neighborhood’s history and nearby things to do.
+The educational organization that operates it Portside NewYork has a whole host of programs this week, and be sure to visit their Red Hook Water Stories portal before you come to learn more about the neighborhood’s history and nearby things to do.

 Staten Island Homeport

 - Ships open for visitors May 23–27, 8am–5pm

 The Navy may want to put the Ticonderogas behind them, but they can’t get enough of their counterpart Arleigh Burke-class destroyers.
 After experimenting with the two outrageously-expensive Zumwalt-class destroyers, the Navy went back to the tried-and-true design.
 USS Jason Dunham (DDG-109) will be this year’s representative, named for a Medal of Honor recipient and Scio, New York native.
 While serving in Husaybah, Iraq on April 14, 2004, Marine Cpl.
 Dunham threw himself onto a grenade in order to save his men.
 He survived the initial explosion but with catastrophic injuries, and was medevaced to the National Naval Medical Center in Maryland, where he died eight days later.